BlackBeard085/x1-stake-pool-manager/README.md

 Once Connected, the pool details will show upon the dashboard.
 ## (pic placeholder)

-## Setting up Shortlist Parameters
+## Setting up Stake Pool and Shortlist Parameters
 Select Option 6 to set the parameters of the pool and condtions the validators must meet to be shortlisted.
 These can be as lenient or as strict as you like.
 To exclude a parameter from vetting enter '-'